Tools

 tools:

-disabled: ["mcp__*"] # glob patterns for tools to exclude (empty = none)
+disabled: ["mcp__*"] # glob patterns to exclude

-CLI flags --include-tools and --exclude-tools override the config when present:
+CLI flags override config when present:

 aura --include-tools "Read,Glob,Rg,Ls"